Njenga111/BMI-Calculator/README.md

-This file contains a BMI calulator.
+This file contains a BMI calul